alphagov/government-service-design-manual/Copy and content/styleguide.md

     2.20 Singular, plural and contractions
     --------------------------------------

-    Use contractions eg ‘they’ve’, ‘we’ll’.
-Avoid using ‘should’ve’, ‘could’ve’, ‘would’ve’ etc – these are hard to read.
+    Use contractions eg 'they've', 'we'll'.
+Avoid using 'should've', 'could've', 'would've' etc – these are hard to read.

     2.21 Search engine optimisation (SEO)
     -------------------------------------